 Need the perfect side dishes for pulled pork sandwiches?
 Give these a try.

-Start by adding the brown sugar, paprika, salt, and black pepper into a small bowl and mix, creating the dry rub.
+Start by adding the brown sugar, paprika, salt, and black pepper into a small bowl and mix, creating a dry rub.

 You can add other seasonings to the dry rub including chili powder, garlic powder, onion powder, cayenne pepper, or even red pepper flakes if you like things spicy.

-I have two growing kids that eat a lot, so I bought a shoulder that was almost four pounds.
+I have two growing kids who eat a lot, so I bought a shoulder that was almost four pounds.